zhemao/palimpsest/README.md

-# palimpsest
+# Palimpsest

-A ClojureScript library designed to ... well, that part is up to you.
+Palimpsest is an experimental HTML5 Canvas-based drawing application.
+It is written in Clojurescript.

+It is currently rather bare-bones, with support for simple pencil lines and undo/redo functionality.

-## Usage
+## Using the application

-FIXME
+In the project directory, run `lein cljsbuild once`, then open up the `dev-resources/public/index.html` file.

 ## License

-Copyright © 2014 FIXME
+Copyright 2014 Howard Zhehao Mao

-Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.
+Distributed under the BSD License